stellar-deprecated/docs/learn/concepts/ledger.md

 Other entries are add-ons, owned by a main account entry.
 With every new entry attached to the account, the minimum balance in XLM goes up for the account.
-For details, see [fees and minimum balance] (./fees.md).
+For details, see [fees and minimum balance](./fees.md).

 ## Trustline entry
-[Trustlines] (./assets.md) are lines of credit the account has given a particular issuer in a specific currency.
+[Trustlines](./assets.md) are lines of credit the account has given a particular issuer in a specific currency.

 Trustline entries define the rules around the use of this currency.
 Rules can be defined by the user--e.g., setting a balance limit to limit risk--or by the issuer--e.g., an authorized flag.